Before you apply for Core Training you should check that you're eligible.

 You must submit a single scanned CREST form with your application.

-For Round 1 (August 2024 intake) only the 2024 Version of the Certificate of Readiness to Enter Specialty Training (CREST) form will be accepted as evidence of foundation competency.
+For Round 1 (August 2025 intake) either the 2024 (last updated 2023) or 2024 (last updated 2024) version of the Certificate of Readiness to Enter Specialty Training (CREST) form will be accepted as evidence of foundation competency.

 Additional information for CREST applicants